Something to Write Home About: Background and writing

 With the release of the Woodson EP in 1997, the Get Up Kids signed a two-album recording contract with independent label Doghouse Records.
 In June 1997, the group went on a tour of the United States, on which they became friends with Coalesce.
 Shortly afterwards, their drummer, James Dewees, moved in with the bassist Rob Pope and his brother, drummer Ryan Pope.
 When the Get Up Kids went on tour, Dewees would look after the apartment.
 The group released their debut album, Four Minute Mile, in September 1997.
 It was supported by American and European tours between September 1997 and May 1998.
 The group then went on a break and spent the next few months writing material for their next record.
-Their next album, Four Minute Mile, sold over 40,000 copies, which attracted attention from various labels.
+Four Minute Mile, sold over 40,000 copies, which attracted attention from various labels.

 The band, who wanted to leave Doghouse, began discussions with other labels, such as Geffen, Vagrant and Mojo Records.
 Starting from December 1998, the group wrote a batch of new material as they were waiting for their deal with Mojo Records to be finalized.
 The Pope brothers' apartment had a piano that Dewees would often play; while the group were practising a song at the apartment, Dewees showed them a vocal harmony and piano part he had come up with.
 The group had wanted a keyboardist for sometime; with Coalesce having gone on hiatus during this period, Dewees joined as their keyboard player.

-New label and recording

 By April 1999, tired that the negotiations with Mojo Records had taken too long and eventually came to a halt, the band felt it wasn't the right time to be signing with a major.
 Vocalist/guitarist Matthew Pryor later revealed that the label's founder Jay Rifkin wanted to treat the band as a new act, own the rights to their music publishing, in addition to being unwilling to buy the band out of their contract with Doghouse.
 To get out of their Doghouse contract, the band recorded the Red Letter Day EP and forfeited the vinyl rights to their following album.
 That same month, they formed their own record label, Heroes & Villains Records, which signed a deal with Vagrant Records, giving the latter rights to other acts signed to Heroes & Villains, which included the members' solo projects.
 At the time, Vagrant was searching for a flagship band on which they could expand their business with.